4TablespoonsDry Rub/ signup for our newsletter to receive our secret BBQ Dry Rub

 Start by rinsing the ribs off under cold water.
-Pat them close to dry.
+Pat them dry with a paper towel.
 Inspect the ribs and cut off anything that looks out of place.
-Fat hanging off, etc.
+Fat hanging, etc.

 Check and see if the membrane has been taken off.
-It's the silver looking stuff on the underside of the ribs.
+That is the silver-looking stuff on the underside of the ribs.
 I like using the back of a spoon.
-Get under the membrane right by the edge.
+Get underneath the membrane right by the edge.
 Then grab a paper towel get a grip on the membrane and pull it all the way off.

 Season the ribs once you get them in the bags.
 You'll waste nothing this way.
-Zip up the bag and shake and get the seasoning all over the ribs.
+Close the bag and shake and get the seasoning all over the ribs.

 To finish the ribs, place them on a roasting rack.
 Paint on some of your favorite BBQ sauce and place the ribs under the broiler and give the ribs a bit of texture.
 The caramelizing of the BBQ sauce one of the best parts.
 Enjoy.